peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 ## Core Layout

-This is my personal variant of the top/bottom row inverted Hands Down Promethium layout.
+This is my personal variant of the top/bottom row inverted Hands Down Promethium layout, the "Pico mod".
 Left 5 columns, thumbs are R and backspace:

 1 | 2 | 3 | 4 | 5
 --|---|---|---|--